jogoodma/homology-explorer/docs/draft_report.md

 ## PTEN

 In Figure XX, the gene homology network for the Human PTEN gene is shown.
-PTEN is a tumor suppressor that when mutated results in a wide variety of cancers^[PTEN].
+PTEN is a tumor suppressor that when mutated results in a wide variety of cancers (PTEN, Alliance of Genome Resources).
 PTEN shows clear orthology to genes in other species (light orange edge colors) and a paralog TPTE.
 The paralog TPTE, shows strong homology to a cluster (purple edge color) of model organism genes and another human gene (TPTE2).
 There are also 5 other predominate link communities that are indicated.
 In this example, we show that a connection that is 2-3 degrees away is clearly visible